 I’d like to quietly leave the scene and let the whole thing die on the vine, but I don’t.

-Every day I begin again and do one thing to support the business.
+And yet, every day I do one thing to support the business.
 Sometimes I research how things are done.
 Sometimes I create content.
-Sometimes I learn about internet marketing.
-Sometimes I do visioning exercises to re-align my efforts to a larger picture.
+Sometimes I learn another piece about marketing Sometimes I do visioning exercises to re-align my efforts to a larger picture.
 Whatever feels right.